Soo Bae: Career

 Bae began her career at age 11 with the Korean Canadian Symphony.

-Bae has won several awards and competitions, most notably the 2006 Canada Council Musical Instrument Bank National Competition.
+Soo Bae has won several awards and competitions, most notably the 2006 Canada Council Musical Instrument Bank National Competition.
 Her first place award is the three-year loan of the (c.1696) Bonjour Stradivarius Cello.
 She was also a winner of the 2005 Concert Artists Guild International Competition, and was awarded in the 2006 Adam International Cello Festival and Competition.
 In 2014, she was loaned the Ivashkin Joseph Guarneri filius andreae of 1710 cello for five years, which had been permanently loaned to cellist Alexander Ivashkin before his death.

 Bae has collaborated with other musicians, including as a duo with jazz clarinetist Paquito D’Rivera, in a trio with fiddle player Mark O'Connor and pianist Soyeon Lee, and in the duo "Walk 132" with her pianist and guitarist husband Jason Suh.
 She has also performed with the Musicians from Marlboro tour.

 Bae has also had works composed for her by the composers Huang Ruo ("Four Fragments") and Jay Gach ("Elements of Style").